 Janet Heimlich (Founder/Secretary) is an award-winning journalist and the author of Breaking Their Will: Shedding Light on Religious Child Maltreatment, the first book to fully examine the issue of child abuse and neglect enabled by religious belief.
-The book has been lauded by experts in many fields.
 Bishop John Shelby Spong described it as “insightful, provocative, exposing,” and novelist Anne Rice called it “well researched and well written.”
-Janet has been a freelance reporter for National Public Radio, work for which she won more than ten journalism awards and honorable mentions.
-And she has written nonfiction articles for such publications as Texas Monthly, the Austin American-Statesman, Texas Parks & Wildlife, Edible Austin, and the Texas Observer.
-Janet contributes to the CFFP and other nonprofits by performing copywriting and editing task; she creates website content and writes blog posts, white papers, and curricula.
+In 2012, Janet founded the Child-Friendly Faith Project whose mission is to share knowledge and build community around the issue of religious child maltreatment (RCM) and advocate for and empower those whose lives are impacted by RCM.
+She also sits on the board of directors of Foundation Beyond Belief and co-hosts the video podcast, “Parenting Beyond Belief.”
+Prior to becoming a child advocate, Janet was a freelance reporter for National Public Radio, work for which she won more than ten journalism awards and honorable mentions, and she wrote nonfiction articles for such publications as Texas Monthly and the Texas Observer.
 She graduated from Stanford University with a B.A. in communications and a minor in English.
 Janet lives in Austin, Texas, with her teenage daughter.

 Nali Adesso is a mental health counselor in the Northern Virginia and Washington, D.C. areas and has spent the last several years working with LGBTQ youth.
 She brings both personal and professional experience to bear on her understanding of religious child maltreatment and works to raise awareness and campaign for the rights of children in abusive religious environments.
 She is excited to be a part of the Child-Friendly Faith Project board to share her experiences working with queer and trans survivors of religious child maltreatment, as well as her passion for educating others about mental health issues in faith communities.